Is Osaka Safe? A Tourist's Guide to Safety and Security

 Is Osaka Safe to Travel to Right Now?

-As of 2024, Osaka continues to maintain its reputation as one of the safest cities in the world for tourists.
-According to Numbeo, the city boasts a crime index of 14.02 and a safety index of 85.98, placing it among the top-tier destinations in terms of public safety.
+As of 2026, Osaka continues to maintain its reputation as one of the safest cities in the world for tourists.
+According to Numbeo, the city has a crime index of 13.7 and a safety index of 86.3.
+Numbeo also reports a daytime safety index of 90.5 and a nighttime safety index of 78.4, placing it among the top-tier destinations in terms of public safety.
 Osaka’s low crime rate is a significant reason why the city is a popular destination for both international tourists and domestic travelers.

 While petty crimes like pickpocketing are extremely rare in Osaka, it’s still recommended to remain vigilant in busy areas such as train stations and tourist attractions.
 By exercising basic caution and being aware of your surroundings, your experience in Osaka will be both enjoyable and safe.
 For updated statistics, visit Numbeo.